Night of the Tommyknockers

-Night of the Tommyknockers is a 2022 American Western film directed by Michael Su and starring Richard Grieco, Robert LaSardo and Tom Sizemore.
+Night of the Tommyknockers is a 2022 American horror Western film directed by Michael Su and starring Richard Grieco, Robert LaSardo and Tom Sizemore.

 Plot

 In the Old West, Nevada miners blasting for gold unknowingly release savage primeval creatures known as Tommyknockers, while a band of outlaws, the Dirk gang, plan a bank heist.
 The heist descends into a siege when all the survivors become trapped in the local saloon.

 Critical reception

 Film Threat, "Night Of The Tommyknockers delivers even more so on the action front while providing a much stronger, more character-driven story.
 It is pure b-movie fun.
 The cast is game, the make-up is solid, and the whole production is a breeze to watch."

 HorrorSociety.com, "Overall, Night of the Tommyknockers was an unexpected treat.
 I really enjoyed the film and it really put Sonny Mahal and Mahal Empire on my radar.
 I’m seriously looking forward to the next film in the pipeline from them."

 UpcomingHorrorMovies.com, "It is frenzied fantastic fun."